Jeremiah-Griffin/Zagreus/README.md

 # FAQ:

-Q: How do I cap the amount of time that can be used by retries?
+Q: How may the interval between retries be capped?

 A: Return `None` from `BackoffStrategy::interval()`.
 There are too many distinct ways to track time than would be sound for this crate to opine upon.
 Instead, implementors of BackoffStrategy